Dance Movement Psychotherapy

 Specific entry requirements

-- Applicants will normally be required to hold a good second-class honours degree (or above); in most cases this will be in a dance-related discipline or a clinically related discipline such as Dance, Psychology, Mental Health (Psychiatric) Nursing, or Social Work etc. Alternatively graduate level professional qualifications in appropriate disciplines such as Dance, Drama, Performing Arts, Occupational Therapy, Probation Officers or Social Work, are also accepted.
+Applicants will normally be required to hold a good honours degree (third class or above); in most cases this will be in a dance-related discipline or a clinically related discipline such as Dance, Psychology, Mental Health (Psychiatric) Nursing, or Social Work etc. Alternatively graduate level professional qualifications in appropriate disciplines such as Dance, Drama, Performing Arts, Occupational Therapy, Probation Officers, or Social Work, are also accepted.

-- It is expected that applicants will have prior movement and dance movement experience either having worked professionally in a dance movement/performance context or having practiced continuously for a minimum of 2 years prior to training.
-Knowledge and experience of at least two dance movement techniques/styles is required.
+It is expected that applicants will have prior movement and dance movement experience either having worked professionally in a dance movement/performance context or having practiced continuously for a minimum of 2 years prior to training

-- Applicants should also demonstrate personal qualities considered important to train as a therapist, such as their capacity to form and maintain appropriate empathic relationships with clients.
-They should also demonstrate emotional literacy and robustness and an ability to be self-aware and open.
+Ascertained from personal statement and/or interview: Knowledge and experience of at least two dance movement techniques/styles.
+Applicants should also demonstrate personal qualities considered important to train as a therapist, such as their capacity to form and maintain appropriate empathic relationships with clients.
+They should also demonstrate emotional literacy and robustness and an ability to be self- aware and open.

 Personal Statement